At What Age Can A Child Stay Home Alone With A Sibling

 MomJunction believes in providing reliable, research-backed information to you.
 As per our strong editorial policy requirements, we base our health articles on references (citations) taken from authority sites, international journals, and research studies.
 However, if you find any incongruencies, feel free to write to us.

-As a busy parent, you may find yourself in situations where you have to leave your children alone at home.
+As a busy parent, it’s essential you analyze when and how to leave your children home alone safely.
 Since finding a babysitter is not always a viable option, you could leave your older child in charge.
 However, one question most parents ask while considering is at what age can a child stay home alone with a sibling?
+You’ll also have to keep in mind the age and maturity of the older child.

 According to the American Academy Of Child & Adolescent Psychiatry, 40% of children have been home alone at some point.
 Although this is a common situation, parents often find themselves stressed about their child’s safety, especially if it is their first time on their own (1).